-Laparoscopic surgery, including the robotic da Vinci surgical system, is available at both Washington Adventist Hospital in Takoma Park and Shady Grove Adventist Hospital.
+Laparoscopic surgery, including the robotic da Vinci surgical system, is available at both Washington Adventist Hospital in Takoma Park and Adventist HealthCare Shady Grove Medical Center.
 The minimally invasive approach allows for smaller incisions, which means faster recovery times and less discomfort for patients.

 “Minimally invasive surgical techniques for removal of the uterus, tubes, ovaries and lymph nodes, via a conventional laparoscopic or roboticassisted procedure, is the most successful and least invasive treatment for removing a gynecological cancer, as long as it has not spread beyond the uterine lining,” Dr. Rose explains.

 In Beatrice’s case, the cancer had not spread, so there was no need for chemotherapy or radiation therapy.
 Beatrice will, however, maintain regular follow-up appointments with both Dr. Rose and Dr. Lakner.